decyphertek-io/decyphertek/docs/products/azure/librechat.md

       forcePrompt: false
       modelDisplayLabel: "Ollama"

-# This will stop pm2-root , which manages librechat and save the configuration changes.
+# This will restart librechat and save the configuration changes.
-bash /opt/.librechat.yaml
-# Wait a few minutes after the script finishes, you should see the changes in .env or librechat.yaml take effect.
+sudo systemctl restart librechat.service
+# Before 7/12/26 The old command is
+sudo systemctl restart pm2-root.service
 ```

 References: